alexconst/webmon/README.md

 Each health check can be defined with: url, time interval, optional regex to check the response html

 The list of websites can be provided as a file or in a DB via a config file.
 The listings in the `data` folder were created using available lists for top websites, a random time interval between 5 and 300 seconds, and for some a random text pattern to check against the response html.
+To test with a greater number of websites check the [corresponding section](#top-websites-list-generation) for details.
+This app was tested with listings up to 5000 websites.

 The app stores healthcheck status results in the DB.